luke-lite/luke-lite.github.io/_projects/Jacksonville-Housing-Prices-Time-Series-Analysis.md

 ![jax_avg_forecast_2_yr]({{site.url}}/assets/images/project_posts/Jacksonville-Housing-Prices-Time-Series-Analysis-graphs/jax_avg_forecast_2_yr.png)

 The above forecast is indicative of the forecasts for each individual zip code.
 In fact, every model predicted a drop in price over the next 2 years.
+However, the model confidence is low, as indicated by the size of the dark grey section.

 ## Results and Recommendations